 Ask anyone what they think of a performance review and you'll likely get a shudder or grimace.
 Employees often resent them, managers hate the many hours it takes to do them, and HR struggles to get the value that ideally should be gotten from them.

-In this guest post by Eric Jorgenson, creator of the Evergreen Library, he takes a deep dive into what the experts have said about the performance review, how they’re reinventing them, and even how some well-known companies are replacing them altogether.
+In this guest post by Eric Jorgenson, creator of the Evergreen Business Weekly, he takes a deep dive into what the experts have said about the performance review, how they're reinventing them, and even how some well-known companies are replacing them altogether.

 If you enjoy this deep dive on the performance review, I highly recommend you sign up to receive all his posts here.
 Evergreen has also guest-posted on Lighthouse on Employee Retention, Firing, and Organizational Communication.